-- (1) The Supreme Court of Appeal consists of a Chief Justice, a Deputy Chief Justice and the number of judges of appeal determined by an Act of Parliament. - (2) A matter before the Supreme Court of Appeal must be decided by the number of judges determined by an Act of Parliament.

-- (3) The Supreme Court of Appeal may decide appeals in any matter.
+- (1) The Supreme Court of Appeal consists of a President, a Deputy President and the number of judges of appeal determined in terms of an Act of Parliament. - [subsection (1) substituted by section 12 of the Constitution Sixth Amendment Act, 2001] - (2) A matter before the Supreme Court of Appeal must be decided by the number of judges determined in terms of an Act of Parliament. - [subsection (2) substituted by section 12 of the Constitution Sixth Amendment Act, 2001] - (3) The Supreme Court of Appeal may decide appeals in any matter.
 It is the highest court of appeal except in constitutional matters, and may decide only - - (a) appeals; - (b) issues connected with appeals; and - (c) any other matter that may be referred to it in circumstances defined by an Act of Parliament.